melasser22/newLms/README.md

 Containerised tooling and application services are now split across two compose files:

 - `docker-compose.tools.yml` — infrastructure dependencies such as PostgreSQL, Redis, Kafka, and the OpenTelemetry collector.
-- `docker-compose.apps.yml` — NE application microservices.
+- `docker-compose.apps.yml` —  applications microservices.

 Start the full stack by composing both files together: